- Category: Tax Tips 2018

 TAX TIPS FOR THE SINGLE PARENT

-Eligible dependants: Single parents are allowed to claim $11,635, the amount for an eligible dependent (previously referred to as equivalent to spouse) for one of their children.
+Eligible dependants: In 2018 single parents are allowed to claim $11,809, the amount for an eligible dependent (previously referred to as equivalent to spouse), for one of their children.
 You have to support your child in a dwelling which you live in and maintain.

-Joint custody: If there are two children and the parents share joint custody, then each parent can claim the equivalent to spouse amount for one child.
+Joint custody: If there are two children and the parents share joint custody, then each parent can claim the eligible dependent amount for one child.
 But if you are required to pay child support, you cannot claim this credit.

 Canada Child Benefit: Your CCB payments are calculated for the period of July of one year to June of the next year using the following information: